 \subsubsection{Totally geodesic surfaces}

-In this subsection, we give a necessary and sufficient condition for an arithmetic hyperbolic 3--orbifold to possess a totally geodesic surface.
-Before stating the result, we mention a slightly simpler description of when this occurs.
-As described above, associated to an arithmetic hyperbolic 3--orbifold is a pair $(L,B)$, where $L$ is a number field with exactly one complex place and $B$ is an $L$--quaternion algebra that is ramified at all of the real places.
-If there exists a totally real subfield $k \su L$ with $L/k$ quadratic and an $k$--quaternion algebra $B_0$ such that $B_0 \otimes_k L \cong B$, then the pair $(k,B_0)$ will be data for a commensurability class of arithmetic hyperbolic $2$--orbifolds provided that $B_0$ is unramified at the real place $\pp$ under the complex place $\mathfrak{P}$ of $K$.
+Asssociated to an arithmetic hyperbolic 3--orbifold is a pair $(L,B)$, where $L$ is a number field with exactly one complex place and $B/L$ is a quaternion algebra that is ramified at all of the real places.
+If there exists a totally real subfield $k \su L$ with $L/k$ quadratic and $B_0/k$ is a quaternion algebra such that $B_0 \otimes_k L \cong B$, then the pair $(k,B_0)$ will be data for a commensurability class of arithmetic hyperbolic $2$--orbifolds provided that $B_0$ is unramified at the real place $\pp$ under the complex place $\mathfrak{P}$ of $K$.
 The following appears as \cite[Thm 9.5.5]{MR}.

-The following result can be found in \cite[Theorem 9.5.5]{MR}.
-In the statement below, $\Ram_f(B)$ will denote the finite primes in $\Ram(B)$.